-- lead counsel for a California construction company in a breach-of-contract dispute with an equipment manufacturer;
+- a construction company in a breach-of-contract dispute with an equipment manufacturer;

-- counsel for a Chicago manufacturer of architectural glass in copyright infringement and defamation actions;
+- a manufacturer of architectural glass in copyright infringement and defamation actions;

-- counsel for a technology firm in litigation over rights to a patent for locking software; and
+- a technology firm in litigation over rights to a patent for locking software; and

 - lead counsel for residential properties in tenant class actions; and